One of the easiest ways to get started with Apache Cassandra™ is using Astra DB

 - Insert and query data

-Connect to Astra with CQL Shell Using Docker
+Connect to Astra DB (Cassandra as a Service) with CQL Shell using Docker

 If you don't have an Astra account, set one up - it's easy.

-Go to the Astra page in your browser: astra.datastax.com.
+Go to the Astra DB page in your browser astra.datastax.com.

 Let's create the database.
-On the Astra page, follow the steps outlined here.
-To make life easy, we have recommended the values you should use for this scenario in Italics.
+Follow the steps outlined here.
+To make life easy, we have recommended the values you should use for this scenario.

-NOTE: If you already have an Astra database with values that differ from what we suggested, you may have to adapt some of the operations in this scenario accordingly.
+NOTE: If you already have an Astra DB database with values that differ from what we suggested, you may have to adapt some of the operations in this scenario accordingly, or create an additional keyspace with the designated values.

-When you log in the first time you'll find yourself looking at the main Astra dashboard screen that looks like the image below. click on the Add Database button.
+If you don't already have an Astra DB database, when you log in the first time you'll see a screen that looks like the image below.

 Configure your database by selecting the Free plan.